On the Tate conjecture for divisors on varieties with $h^{2,0} = 1$ in positive characteristics: Introduction

+Here $g(C)$ denotes the genus of $C$, and $h(\sE)$ denotes the \textit{height} of $\sE$ (i.e., the degree of the \textit{fundamental line bundle} $L \coloneqq (R^1 \pi_* \sO_X)^\vee$).
+The above theorem is analogous to the classical result of Artin and Swinnerton-Dyer \cite{ASD} for elliptic K3 surfaces, which correspond to the case when $g(C) = 0$ and $h(\sE) = 2$.
+We remark that our elliptic surfaces have Kodaira dimension $1$, and the highest analytic rank achieved by the corresponding elliptic curves is $10$ (see \ref{rmk: highest MW}).
+The condition that all geometric fibers of $\pi$ are irreducible is saying that the Weierstrass normal form of $X$ is smooth.
+In the sequel of this paper by the second author and Guo \cite{GY25}, this condition is dropped in many cases, and completely removed when $p \ge 11$.

-The past decade witnessed great progress on the Tate conjecture in codimension $1$ for varieties with $h^{2, 0} = 1$.
-For K3 surfaces in positive characteristics, Maulik (\cite{Maulik}), Madapusi-Pera (\cite{MPTate}), and Charles (\cite{Charles}) settled the remaining supersingular case left open by Nygaard-Ogus (\cite{NO}), in various degrees of generality.
-In characteristic $0$, Lyons (\cite{Lyons}) proved the Tate conjecture for a class of general type surfaces of geometric genus $1$, and Moonen (\cite{Moonen}) proved the Tate (and Mumford-Tate) conjecture in codimension $1$ for more or less arbitrary smooth projective varieties with $h^{2, 0} = 1$.
-Our goal is to achieve in positive characteristic what Moonen can do in characteristic $0$. \paragraph{Definition} Let $K$ be a field of characteristic $0$ and $S$ be a smooth connected $K$-variety.
-We say that a smooth projective morphism $f : \sX \to S$ is a $\heartsuit$-family if for every geometric point $s \to S$, the fiber $\sX_s$ is connected, $\dim \H^0(\Ohm^2_{\sX_s}) = 1$ (i.e., $h^{2,0}(\sX_s) = 1$), and the Kodaira-Spencer map
+Now we introduce our general theorem.
+We shall consider arithmetic families of the following type: Suppose that $K$ is a field of characteristic $0$ and $S$ is a smooth connected $K$-variety.
+We say that a smooth projective morphism $f : \sX \to S$ is a \textbf{$\heartsuit$-family} if for every geometric point $s \to S$, the fiber $\sX_s$ is connected, $\dim \H^0(\Ohm^2_{\sX_s}) = 1$ (i.e., $h^{2,0}(\sX_s) = 1$), and the Kodaira-Spencer map